GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 ### eNom

-If your domain registrar is [eNom][40] but you registered your domain through a reseller such as [NameCheap][41] you may be able to manage DNSSEC through your reseller—check for it in this list of domain registrar-specific instructions.
+If your domain registrar is [eNom][40] but you registered your domain through a reseller such as [NameCheap](#namecheap) you may be able to manage DNSSEC through your reseller—check for it in this list of domain registrar-specific instructions.

 [40]: https://icannwiki.org/ENom
-[41]: #namecheap

 If you registered your domain directly with eNom, there is no web interface to add a DS record to activate DNSSEC for your domain.
 See the instructions at